Gonduls/ing-sw-2022-longo-mole-negro/deliveries/CommunicationProtocol/Communication protocol.md

 #### Arguments

- - amount: the number of steps that
+ - destination: the index of the island MotherNature ends her movement on

 #### Possible responses